-Family members are eligible to recover damages for the following expenses through a wrongful death claim:
+Family members may recover these damages through a wrongful death claim:

-- The value of the support and services that were provided by the decedent to the family member.
+- The value of the support and services that the decedent provided to the family member.

-- Lost wages, benefits, and other earnings from the deceased person, including lost wages that the deceased person would have been expected to earn in the future if death had not occurred.
+- Lost wages, benefits, and other earnings from the deceased person, including lost wages that the deceased person would have earned if death had not occurred.

-- The loss of companionship, guidance, and protection that was provided by the decedent.
+- The loss of companionship, guidance, and protection that the decedent provided.

 - Mental and emotional pain due to the loss of a child.

 - Any pre-death medical expenses or funeral expenses that the family member paid on behalf of the deceased person.

 Florida is one of the country’s most populous states, with one of the nation’s largest economies.
 So naturally, thousands of commercial vehicles take to the road every day.
 Different regulations, laws, and insurance requirements govern these vehicles.